CatThicc/CatStats/README.md

 # CatStats
-A Minecraft plugin for getting the amount of blocks a player has mined and picked up. (more stats and GUI coming soon)
+A Minecraft plugin for getting the amount of blocks a player has mined and picked up.
+The over-simplified version of CatStatsGUI.

 ![Blockedmined command](https://i.imgur.com/vMcC3cy.png)
 ## Commands